-In this section, we discuss about the key enabling technologies that drove forward the development and adaptation properties required for the SEMIoTICS framework to support the deployment of network services from all SEMIoTICS layers.
-The section covers the various networking protocols in order to identify their strengths and weaknesses, and then elaborates on the data formats that can be used for the delivery of the measurements from the field layer to the backend and vice versa.
+In this section, we discuss about the key enabling technologies that can drive forward the development and adaptation properties required for the SEMIoTICS framework to support the deployment of network services from all SEMIoTICS layers.
+In the beginning, we discuss about the various networking protocols in order to identify their strengths and weaknesses, and then we elaborate on the data formats that can be used for the delivery of the measurements from the field layer to the backend and vice versa.